CurbSafeCharmer/refill/README.md

 Reflinks is licensed under the BSD 2-Clause License.
 See `LICENSE` for details.

 ### External libraries
-This program incorporates code from [php-diff](https://github.com/chrisboulton/php-diff) in the form of a git submodule.
-Please refer to `README.md` in its repo for licensing information.

 This repository includes a copy of [jQuery](http://jquery.com), licensed under the [MIT License](http://jquery.org/license/).

 This program uses [wDiff](https://en.wikipedia.org/wiki/User:Cacycle/diff) by [Cacycle](https://en.wikipedia.org/wiki/User:Cacycle), released into public domain.